nikitavoloboev/data/programming-languages/elixir/elixir-libraries.md

 ## Web

 - [Mint](https://github.com/elixir-mint/mint) - Functional HTTP client for Elixir with support for HTTP/1 and HTTP/2.
+- [Req](https://github.com/wojtekmach/req) - HTTP client with a focus on ease of use and composability, built on top of Finch.
 - [Finch](https://github.com/keathley/finch) - HTTP client with a focus on performance, built on top of Mint and NimblePool.
 - [Ash](https://github.com/ash-project/ash) - Resource based framework for building Elixir applications.
 - [SiteEncrypt](https://github.com/sasa1977/site_encrypt) - Integrated certification via Let's encrypt for Elixir-powered sites.